 Outside the TFG I’ve been active in my adopted home community of the Cowichan Valley on Vancouver Island.
 I served on the board and was president of the 90 student independent school our boys attended.
 During that time I learned lots about not-for-profit board work and how it differs from work in the private sector.
 I’ve also served on our local Advisory Planning Commission, which advises government on zoning and development issues.

 In my spare time I try to keep up with our sons Ansel and Rainer, who some of you may recall as participants in many kid’s workshops at conferences.
-I also spend a fair amount of time on the water racing sailboats or hiking with Ruth and our dog Cooper.
+I also spend a fair amount of time on the water racing sailboats or hiking with Ruth and our dog Copper.